digpublishing/beyond-the-printed-page/readme.md

 JS compiles into a single `main.js` file (using Jekyll's new `include_relative` tag).
 SCSS compiles into `main.css` (note that source files require YAML front-matter in both cases).

 ## Webfonts
 Webfonts should be added into the `assets/fonts` directory.
 Jekyll does not process Sass partials inside the `_scss` folder.
-In order to avoid hard-coding font URLs (since no `{{site.baseurl}}` is allowed), `@font-face` declarations should happen in the `assets/styles/fonts.scss` file instead.
-This is imported before all other styles and should only include `@font-face` declarations.
-If no webfonts are being used (or if you are relying on a CDN), this CSS file and the corresponding link can be removed.
+Font declarations should be made in `main.scss` just below framework imports.